Hawaiian Pork Chops

 - Hot cooked rice, optional

 - Sprinkle pork chops with salt and pepper.
-In a large nonstick skillet coated with cooking spray, cook the chops for 4-5 minutes on each side or until lightly browned.
+Heat 2 teaspoons oil in a large nonstick skillet over medium heat.
+Cook pork chops until lightly browned, 3-4 minutes on each side.
 Remove and keep warm.

-- Combine the cornstarch and water until smooth; stir into skillet.
-Bring to a boil; cook for 1-2 minutes or until thickened.
-Serve over rice if desired.
-Yield: 4 servings.
+- Combine cornstarch and water until smooth; stir into skillet.
+Bring to a boil; cook and stir for 1-2 minutes or until thickened.
+Serve with pork and, if desired, rice.

 Very easy and very good!
 I didn't have any green peppers, but I had everything else on the ingredients list, so I thought I would try this last night for a change in our normal pork chop meal.
 I used a bit more onion than what it calls for, and I used crushed pineapple instead of chunks because it was what I had in the cupboard.
 Very flavorful!
 I will definitely be making this again!